subhk/BioFlows.jl/README.md

-# BioFlow.jl
+# BioFlows.jl

 A comprehensive Julia package for simulating biological flows using computational fluid dynamics with immersed boundary methods.

 ## Features

-BioFlow.jl provides a complete framework for biological flow simulation with the following capabilities:
+BioFlows.jl provides a complete framework for biological flow simulation with the following capabilities:

 ### Flow Simulation
 - **2D and 3D Navier-Stokes equations** with dimensionalized formulation